sierralbaltins/BagelParty/README.md

 # BagelParty
 The Bagel Party app is created using Android Studio.
 This app is designed with Java and is composed of different files.
 I am using the Pixel 2 API 33 emulator that is already downloaded on Android Studio.

-Here is the youtube link for the screencast: https://youtu.be/ZhnaADMl9Vo
+Here is the YouTube link for the screencast: https://youtu.be/ZhnaADMl9Vo Here is another YouTube link for my code review: https://youtu.be/NF2bTKbP6lQ

 Below is the algorithm I used for the Bagel Party app: